jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     >>> std1 = dendropy.StandardCharacterMatrix(stream=open("python_morph.nex"), schema="nexus")
     >>> dataset1 = dendropy.DataSet(stream=open("pythonidae.nex"), schema="nexus")

-Various keyword arguments can also be passed to these methods which customize or control how the data is parsed and mapped into DendroPy object space.
-These are discussed below.
+Various :ref:`keyword arguments <Customizing_Data_Creation_and_Reading>` can also be passed to these methods which customize or control how the data is parsed and mapped into DendroPy object space.
+These are discussed :ref:`below <Customizing_Data_Creation_and_Reading>`.

 Reading and Populating (or Repopulating) Existing Objects
 =========================================================